 From time to time, I may link to files associated with posts which are available via BitTorrent (magnet links).
 Without getting overly technical, BitTorrent is a technology which allows files to be shared without the use of something like a web server; computers or devices share the files directly among each other using a “seed file” (filename ending in “.torrent”, also sometimes referred to as a “metadata file”) which contains the file names, file sizes, and enough information about the files to ensure that the correct data has been transferred (specifically, a checksum for each piece).

 I recommend these BitTorrent programs (clients) specifically:

-- Unix-like and GNU variants (including the many distributions of GNU/Linux): Transmission (available on most distributions as a package/port)
+- Unix-like and GNU variants (including the many distributions of GNU/Linux), GUI: Transmission

 - Multi-platform (Unix-like and GNU variants, Windows, MacOS X): Deluge

-- Android: LibreTorrent, available from the Google Play Store, will accept both *.torrent seed files as well as magnet links.
-(Note that unlike most BitTorrent clients, the stock version of LibreTorrent will not allow you to make your own torrents, though it will download ones that already exist just fine.
+- Android: LibreTorrent, available from the Google Play Store and F-Droid, will accept both *.torrent seed files as well as magnet links.
+(Older versions of LibreTorrent did not allow you to make your own torrents; this has been added in newer versions.)

 - iOS: use your computer or Android device instead (see below)

-Note that at the current time I specifically recommend against the unofficial Transmission binaries for Windows.
+Note that at the current time I specifically recommend against any unofficial Transmission binaries for Windows.
 I do not use Windows so cannot comment either way on the official “early preview” packages.
 Also, do not use Transmission 2.90 or 2.92 for MacOS X due to malware (2.91, earlier, and later versions should be fine).

-Also note if you are stuck using an iOS device (either iPhone or iPad), note that despite substantial non-infringing uses of BitTorrent technology, Apple does not approve apps for the App Store that can download from BitTorrent; this could be seen as a symptom of Apple having final say on what apps are allowed in the App Store, a topic I have blogged about on many occasions.
+Also note if you are stuck using an iOS device (either iPhone or iPad), note that despite substantial lawful, non-copyright-infringing uses of BitTorrent technology, Apple apparently does not approve apps for the App Store that can download from BitTorrent; this could be seen as a symptom of Apple having final say on what apps are allowed in the App Store, a topic I have blogged about on many occasions.
 You will need to use a computer or Android device instead to download content via BitTorrent.
 (I am not intentionally snubbing iOS device users here by linking to torrents; Apple is, and that’s where your complaints should go.)